-Braze is a customer engagement platform that enables relevant and memorable experiences between consumers and the brands they love.
-With Braze, global brands can ingest and process customer data in real time, orchestrate and optimize contextually relevant, cross-channel marketing campaigns and continuously evolve their customer engagement strategies.
+Braze is a customer engagement platform that enables relevant and memorable experiences between consumers and brands.
+With Braze, global brands can ingest and process customer data in real time, orchestrate and optimize contextually relevant, cross-channel marketing campaigns.

 N/A